force-h2020/force-docs/docs/source/optimization.rst

     Pareto efficient points.
 These points often form along a line through parameter space, the **Pareto front**.

-There are a large number of algorithms for finding Pareto efficient points.
-These can be divided into two classes:

-- A priori. ....
-- A posteriori. .....

 Typically an industrial process will have multiple optimization criteria.
 Thus such algorithms are vitally important but have rarely been used through a lack of expertise and commonly available computational libraries or softwares that implement them.